LornBKerr/lbk_library/README.md

-The **IniFileParser** exposes a stored configuation file (*.ini) as a standard python dict object using the python configparser library. it provides 2 simple methods to read and write the full ini file.
+The **IniFileParser** exposes a stored configuation file (*.ini) as a standard python dict object using the python configparser library. it provides 2 simple methods to read and write the full ini file and provides a method to get the config file directory path.
 It uses the standard Linux or Windows 10/11 configuration file locations.